Architecture

 Authentication

-Section titled “Authentication”Pinchy uses Auth.js v5 with a credentials provider:
+Section titled “Authentication”Pinchy uses Better Auth with email/password authentication:

-- Passwords are hashed with bcrypt before storage
+- Passwords are hashed with scrypt before storage (with bcrypt legacy fallback for migrated accounts)

 - All app routes require authentication — unauthenticated requests redirect to